IBM/charts/stable/ibm-spectrum-conductor/README.md

 After you create a Spark instance group, an image is built and persisted into the `Spark instance group image registry` parameter.
 The default place is the default image registry: "mycluster.icp:8500".
 The credential to access the registry is defined in the `Spark instance group image registry user` and `Spark instance group image registry user password` parameters.

 ### Dynamic scaling
 The IBM Spectrum Conductor with Spark installation starts from only one master container.
 Then you start to create your Spark instance groups.
 Every Spark instance group initially has only one container.
 Once workloads reach the Spark master within the Spark instance group, the Spark master can request more containers from the Kubernetes API server based on its workloads demands.
 The total replicas of the Spark instance group can reach up to the value defined for the `Maximum computer containers` parameter.
-The Spark master scans only its current demands every X (defined by the `The interval of dynamic scaling compute containers` parameter) seconds and requests the defined number of containers (defined by the `The unit of dynamic scaling compute containers` parameter).
+The Spark master scans only its current demands every X (defined by `The interval of dynamic scaling compute containers` parameter) seconds and requests the defined number of containers (defined by the `The unit of dynamic scaling compute containers` parameter).

 ### GPU support (for IBM Spectrum Conductor with Spark only)
 To turn on GPU support in IBM Spectrum Conductor with Spark, you must